teamclouday/AndroidSteering/README.md

 * Try other sigmoid-shape functions to improve motion control
   right now using `SmoothStep` for steering & `Linear` for acceleration
 * Learn more about real-time data transmission technologies
-  The TCP socket is holding up data instead of sending it immediately, which results in a lagging behavior
+  The TCP socket is holding up data instead of sending it immediately, which results in a slightly lagging behavior
 * Find alternatives to vJoy driver which supports more efficient real-time control feeding

 ------